Apple Cinnamon Oatmeal Cookies

 - Preheat the oven to 350°F. Line two baking sheets with parchment paper.

-- In a large bowl, stir together brown sugar, melted butter, applesauce, and vanilla.
-In another bowl, whisk together oats, flour, baking soda, cinnamon, and salt.
-Fold flour mixture into the sugar mixture just until combined.
-Fold in apple chunks.
+- In a large bowl, stir together the brown sugar, melted butter, applesauce, and vanilla.
+In another bowl, whisk together the oats, flour, baking soda, cinnamon, and salt.
+Fold the flour mixture into the sugar mixture until just combined.
+Fold in the apple chunks.

-- Divide the dough into 1 ½ tablespoon-sized balls using a spring-loaded scoop, about 1 inch apart, and flatten slightly.
-Bake for 10-12 minutes or until golden brown and dry around the edges but still soft in the center.
+- Divide the dough into 1 ½ tablespoon-sized balls using a spring-loaded scoop.
+Place them on the baking sheets, about 1 inch apart, and flatten slightly.
+Bake for 10–12 minutes or until golden brown and dry around the edges but still soft in the center.

 - Cool on the baking sheet for 5 minutes, then transfer to wire racks to cool completely.